naef-lab/CHIRAL/Pkg/CHIRAL/Readme.md

 ### Prerequisites
 You need to install R (see https://www.r-project.org/).

-`CHIRAL` accepts a matrix containing on the rows the variable quantity (in general genes) and on the column different measures taken at different times in the cycle of interest (samples along the day for the circadian clock).
-Data that were used to implement `CHIRAL` are typically produced by bulk RNA-Seq, but it has been tested also on scRNA-seq.
-The variable quantities should follow a sinusoidal curve along the cycle, thus for RNA-seq and scRNA-seq log-transformed (and possibly smoothed in the case of sc) data are required to obtain relevant results.
-To use this on RNA-seq data we suggest either to only use exon count or to  input exon and intron measurements as two different genes.
-It come with helper function to calculate relevant parameters for circualr distributions, break the intrinsic symmetries of the algorythm and improve visual plotting.
+`CHIRAL` accepts a matrix containing on the rows the variable quantities (in general genes) and on the column the different measures taken at different times in the cycle of interest (i.e. samples along the day for the circadian clock).
+Data that were used to implement `CHIRAL` are typically produced by bulk RNA-Seq but has been tested also on scRNA-seq.
+The variable quantities should follow a sinusoidal curve along the cycle, thus for RNA-seq and scRNA-seq log-transformed and normalized (and possibly smoothed in the case of scRNA-seq) data are required to obtain relevant results.
+The package comes with helper functions to calculate relevant parameters for circular distributions, break the intrinsic symmetry of the algorithm, and visual plotting.
-Given the fully probabilistic and unsupervised approach to the problem `CHIRAL` has two symmetries: there is a rotational symmetry and a sign symmettry; these two can be broke either with additional knowledge on the process of interest or by comparison with the real pahses.
+Given the fully probabilistic and unsupervised approach to the problem `CHIRAL` has two symmetries: there is a rotational symmetry and a sign symmetry; these two can be broken either with additional knownledge on the process of interest or by comparison with the real phases.

 ### Installing